sillycowvalley/Hopper/Docs/Claude/Hopper Programming Language Overview.md

 ## Conclusion

-This document focuses on Hopper's unique features and common pitfalls.
-For general programming concepts and standard language features, refer to Pascal or C-like language documentation.
+This document focuses on Hopper's unique features and common patterns.
+For detailed information about standard library units and board support, refer to the Hopper Library Documentation.